 The Hot Thermal and Ice Cold Compress Therapy Gel Pack Wrap is adjustable and is a great choice for a multipurpose pack to use on your thighs, knees, hip, and back.
 The pack can be put in the freezer and used for cold therapy on recently injured muscles to reduce pain and swelling.
 The pack can also be put in the microwave for warm therapy for chronic pain and stiffness.
 Solid quality construction that will last for a long time.
 Made in the USA

 Braces and Supports To Help Rectus Femoris Injury and Pain

 McDavid Thigh Brace Wrap covers the thigh and can be used for quadricep support or rehabilitation.
-This support works well if your pain is centralized in the thigh area.
+This support works well if your pain is centralized in the front of the thigh area.
 Provides great compression and warmth to help maintain muscle mobility and reduce pain.
 Sizing: SM 18 to 20 inches, Med 20 to 22 inches, LG 22 to 25 inches, XL 25 to 28 inches.

 Knee Brace for Rectus Femoris Knee Pain

 The rectus femoris muscle can contribute to painful, stiff buckling knees.
 The Professional Choice Knee Support is one of the best knee braces I have used.
 It provides support to weak buckling and painful knees while providing heat to help keep the muscle, ligaments, tendons and joint mobile.
 The two Velcro bands are adjustable and allow you to adjust the compression.
 Although it looks bulky, it is comfortable and was made for people who ride horses who bend and straighten their knees for extended periods of time.
 It does not bind or pinch.
 If you are prone to knee injury and buckling knees I highly recommend this brace.